vWvilson/checkpoint-backend-1/README.md

 ### Run Server
+* Use postman to test that it is working
-* start your server with "node index.js" and refresh the client webpage to make sure the data is populating properly.
+* If everything is coded properly, the client webpage should show the data from the server
+* Use the network tab to inspect what http messages are being sent